 About the Contributor

-Grey Royal is currently a freshman and entering her fifth year at McKinney Christian Academy.
-She enjoys cheering for her school during the fall and winter seasons.
-However, during the spring, she runs track for the school.
+Grey Royal is currently a sophomore and entering her sixth year at McKinney Christian Academy.
+During the spring, she participates in track and field for the school.
 In her free time, she spends most of her time cheering competitively.
-Grey is excited for her first year of writing as a staff writer for the Mane Edition and is grateful for this opportunity.
+Grey is excited for her second year of writing as a staff writer and her first year as a Staff Editor for the Mane Edition.

 Her favorite bible verse is Psalms 91:7-8, which reads: